fuwiak/faster_ds/README.md

-# 🚀 faster\_ds
+# 🚀 faster\_llm

-**`faster_ds`** is an **open-source Python framework** designed to accelerate and simplify routine data preprocessing and analysis.
+**`faster_llm`** is an **open-source Python framework** designed to accelerate and simplify routine data preprocessing and analysis.
 Inspired by the Scikit-Learn API, it integrates seamlessly with popular machine learning tools and modern LLM (Large Language Model) frameworks — making it an ideal bridge between traditional ML workflows and generative AI capabilities.

 ---